 Start speaking Hebrew!
 Learn to introduce yourself and discuss day-to-day events, likes and dislikes, how to find your way in the city, Hebrew songs and more.
 Grammar lessons offered as needed to support conversation, but are not the focus of this course.
 This course is ideal for those who have no Hebrew background and for students who would like to brush up on their basic conversational skills.
 No prerequisite required.

 This course is designed for students who are looking to advance their conversational skills beyond the classroom.
 In this course you will be doing a variety of hands-on activities – all in Hebrew!
 Cooking, art, dining in a restaurant and movie night are just some of the activities through which you’ll learn Hebrew using all your senses.
 Prerequisite: Gimel 2 or Placement interview.

 Move off the page!
 This course is designed for students graduating from Dalet 2 or equivalent to develop your conversational skills beyond the textbook.
 This is a lively, relaxed setting, conversation group: meet new people and discuss relevant, topical subjects in a flexible curriculum that you help shape.
 Grammar lessons offered as needed to support conversation, but are not the focus of this course.
 Readings, presented as triggers for dialogue, are offered in Hebrew; literacy is expected.
 Prerequisite: Hebrew Dalet 2 or placement interview.

 Say it in Yiddish!
-Learn to “kibbitz” with your friends in the language of Bubbies and Zaidies!
-This lively course in conversational Yiddish will help you learn or refresh your knowledge of the language.
-Learn grammar and vocabulary with lively class discussions, poetry, and folksongs.
+This beginner-level course in conversational Yiddish will introduce you to the rich world of Yiddish language and culture.
+Learn to express yourself in Yiddish and engage with Yiddish culture through lively class discussions, activities, and songs.
 Presented with the UJA Federation of Greater Toronto’s Committee for Yiddish.
 Prerequisite: Placement interview